Best guide for biotechnology degrees online

 Biotechnology Degree Guide was founded in 2007.
 We started by searching the web to find the most accurate, up-to-date, and most unique information available for anyone involved with biotechnology education.
 We still update the database periodically, so contact us if you have an addition or a change.

 We have gathered over 200 schools, colleges, universities and programs in our database, and it is growing each day.
 Many biotechnology programs tend to be higher-level masters and above programs, but there are associates and bachelors degrees available as well.
+In addition to our wide selection of colleges and universities, we also offer many interactive features to make your college search easier.
+Use the below quick navigation to view biotechnology degrees, schools, and careers.
 Utilize the Degrees page to sort colleges by degree type.

-> What is Biotechnology?
+What is Biotechnology?